zew/go-questionnaire/README.md

  They could then be executed on the command line with the parameters as JSON file.

 * Finish pages and finish field should be harmonized.
- Currently one can either generate your own final page (in the example of the peu2018 survey).
+ Currently one can either generate one's own final page (in the example of the peu2018 survey).
  Or one can set the "finalized" field and then gets system wide: You finished ... at ...

 * The set of application languages in the footer is not restricted to the questionnaire languages.